piyushkhemka/Recasting-Movies-using-IMDB-data/README.md

 | Will Smith |

-Testing replacements for an older male actor Remake Lord of the Rings (2001) in 2011
+Testing replacements for an older male actor <br>Remake Lord of the Rings (2001) in 2011
 <br>
 Top 5 replacements for Ian Mckellen
 - Bill Nighy